Information on Years 1 to 4 can be found here.

-- Ensure they have breakfast and a drink before school.
+- Ensure that they have breakfast and a drink before school.

 - Have a calm morning routine;

-- Give your child responsibility for carrying and organising their own book bag;
+- Give your child responsibility for organising and carrying their own book bag.

-- Develop a regular homework routine, supporting your child so you are learning and sharing together;
+- Develop a regular homework routine, supporting your child so that you are learning and sharing together;

-- Take ten minutes to sit quietly with your child to practise their sounds/hear them read;
+- Take ten minutes to sit quietly with your child to practice their sounds / hear them read; and

 - Read a bedtime story to them, even when they are competent readers.

 We like to foster strong links between home and school.
-At this stage in your child’s school career, this is often done on an informal day-to-day basis, by talking to the Class Teacher.
-Occasionally a more formal conversation may be necessary: in which case, an appointment should be made with the Class Teacher.
+At this stage in your child’s school career, this is often done by talking to the Class Teacher on an informal day-to-day basis.
+Occasionally, a more formal conversation may necessary, in which case an appointment should be made with the Class Teacher.

-We have a duty of care and the happiness of your child is paramount.
-If your child is unhappy for any reason, please inform his/her Class Teacher as soon as possible.
-Most problems can be easily solved, if we know about them.
-If you feel your issues are not being addressed, please consult the Complaints Policy.
+We have a duty of care for all our students and your child’s happiness is paramount.
+If your child is unhappy for any reason, please inform his / her Class Teacher as soon as possible.
+Most problems can be easily resolved if we know about them.
+If your feel your issues are not being addressed, please refer to the Complaints Policy.